 Here is a list of ways alcohol can affect your health, of both body and mind, long-term:

-fatty liver disease, inflamed liver, and irreversible damage of the liver tissue over time are unfortunate side effects of prolonged, heavy drinking.
+- Liver disease: fatty liver disease, inflamed liver, hepatitis, and irreversible damage to the liver tissue over time are unfortunate side effects of prolonged, heavy drinking.

-excessive drinking can affect women’s cycles and reproductive systems.
+- Menstruation issues: excessive drinking can affect women’s cycles.